 Make sure that your close friends and family members are aware of your specific triggers or difficulties, so that they can be there for you when they need them.

-If you or a loved one are struggling with any type of drug addiction, just call 800-609-2774 to speak with a caring specialist who can answer your questions or concerns.
+If you or a loved one are struggling with any type of drug addiction, just call 800-609-2774 (Who Answers?) to speak with a caring specialist who can answer your questions or concerns.
 It is always best to find treatment as soon as you identify the issue, so don’t hesitate to seek professional advice and support for your recovery journey.